 How To Serve Liver Pate

 If you’ve tried this Liver Pate or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

-- Saute liver, onions and garlic in 4 Tbsp butter until the liver is browned and onions are translucent.
+Saute liver, onions and garlic in 4 tablespoon butter until the liver is browned and onions are translucent.

 - For a smoother and creamier consistency, add sour cream anywhere from ½ cup to 1 cup to the above recipe once it is blended to give it that little extra creaminess.